chapeupreto/phpcheck/README.md

 `phpcheck /dir/where/my/php/files/are/`

-This will lint all `.php` files in the selected directory and outputs the ones with syntax errors.
+This will lint all `.php` files in the selected directory and it will outputs the ones with syntax errors.

+> If no argument is supplied, then working directory will be used by default.

-You can also lint a single file:
+You can also lint just a single file:

 `phpcheck myAwesomeFile.php`